Acadia Creation Myth

 - Durwood Dunn's Cades Cove: The Life and Death of a Southern Appalachian Community 1818-1937, 1988, especially Chapter 10 "Death by Eminent Domain".

 Can we say it again?
-Provoking emotional rapture over scenic imagery while invoking the “public good”, exploited to irrationally swamp the most basic ethics, is a pervasive trend in National Park politics.
-Only the National Park Service could get away with turning corruption and abuse on a mass scale against rural populations into politically self-serving promotion for a century as a great “gift”.
+Provoking emotional rapture over scenic imagery while invoking the “public good”, exploited to irrationally swamp the most basic common sense ethics in seizing private property, is a pervasive trend in National Park politics.
+Only the National Park Service could get away with turning corruption and abuse on a mass scale against rural populations and their property rights into politically self-serving promotion for a century as a great “gift”.

 Evolving Boundary Law at Acadia Brings Back Condemnation

-JD Rockefeller Jr. and others subsequently transferred a lot of additional land around them — but there was no gift of their own mansions and grounds — to Acadia.
+JD Rockefeller Jr. and others subsequently transferred much more additional land around them to Acadia control — but there was no gift of their own mansions and grounds.
 The surrounding preserved land grew in an ever-expanding Federal area at the expense of local ownership, the private economy and the local tax base — it was kept as the donors wanted through Federal control, with others unable to live there.

-This included the formal carriage trails built by Rockefeller, who had a long–standing dispute with the town over his desire to exclude the new–fangled automobiles from the luxury wilderness, manicured as formal landcaping (recounted by Dorr and the Winks sympathetic biography of Laurance Rockefeller.)
+This included the formal carriage trails built by Rockefeller, who had a long–standing dispute with the town over his desire to exclude the new–fangled automobiles from the luxury wilderness manicured as formal landcaping (recounted by Dorr and by the Winks sympathetic biography of Laurance Rockefeller.)

-The 1929 arrangement at Acadia prohibiting further eminent domain lasted until new legislation in 1982 and 1986 expanded the park boundaries, allowing for the first time at Acadia Federal condemnation of private property — which does not include the land of the Rockefellers and others with political influence.
+The 1929 arrangement at Acadia prohibiting further eminent domain lasted until new legislation (sought since the 1960s) in 1982 and 1986 expanded the park boundaries, allowing for the first time at Acadia Federal condemnation of private property — which does not include the land of the Rockefellers and others with political influence.

-The new legislation was devastating to the new inholders trapped inside acquisition boundaries and who had been told there would be no eminent domain — in typical broken promises of the raw, nasty National Park politics they had no control over, no say in, and no knowledge of.
+The 1980s new legislation was devastating to the new inholders trapped inside acquisition boundaries and who had been told there would be no eminent domain — in typical broken promises of the raw, nasty National Park Washington politics they had no control over, no say in, and no knowledge of until after it passed.

-It was a Washington “compromise” between two factions: the towns wanted fixed boundaries to stop the Park from progressively taking over land across two counties through the land “gifts” by the wealthy seeking to avoid high taxes; the NPS lobby wanted more expansion by their “traditional” eminent domain used at other parks.
+It was a Washington “compromise” between two factions: the towns wanted fixed boundaries to stop the Park from progressively taking over land across two counties through the land “gifts” by those seeking to lower their high taxes; the National Park Service and its lobby wanted more expansion by their “traditional” eminent domain used at other parks.
 We (begin to) cover the modern Acadia details under its new condemnation powers here.